Gil de Ferran

-Gil de Ferran (born November 11, 1967 in Paris, France) is a French-born Brazilian professional racing driver and team owner.
+Gil de Ferran (11 November 1967 – 29 December 2023) was a Brazilian professional racing driver and team owner.
 De Ferran was the 2000 and 2001 Champ Car champion driving for Team Penske and the winner of the 2003 Indianapolis 500.
-He also finished runner-up in the American Le Mans Series LMP1 class in 2012, with his own de Ferran Motorsports.
+He also finished runner-up in the American Le Mans Series LMP1 class in 2009, with his own de Ferran Motorsports.

 Early career

-Inspired by the success of fellow Brazilian Emerson Fittipaldi, de Ferran began his career in kart racing in the early 1980s.
-He graduated to Formula Ford level in 1987 and Formula Three in 1991.
-Driving for Edenbridge Racing, De Ferran finished the 1991 British Formula Three season in third, only behind Rubens Barrichello and David Coulthard.
-For the 1992 season, De Ferran moved to Paul Stewart Racing and won the title, scoring seven wins in the process.
+Inspired by the success of fellow Brazilian Emerson Fittipaldi, de Ferran began his career in kart racing in the 1980s.
+He won the Formula Ford championship in Brazil in 1987, and started racing in the Formula Three class in 1991.
+Driving for Edenbridge Racing, de Ferran finished the 1991 British Formula Three season in third, only behind Rubens Barrichello and David Coulthard.
+For the 1992 season, de Ferran moved to Paul Stewart Racing and won the title, scoring seven wins in the process.

-1993 and 1994 were spent driving for Paul Stewart Racing in International Formula 3000.
-De Ferran finished fourth in the series in 1993 and then took the championship down to the wire in 1994, ultimately finishing third.
-In 1993, De Ferran tested for a day the Footwork Arrows Formula One team along with Dutch racer Jos Verstappen.
-His day was seriously compromised after he bumped his head while walking nearby the motorhome, with de Ferran recalling the incident as follows: "I was walking between two of the trucks, looking down thinking, this is not going so well.
+In 1993 and 1994, de Ferran drove for Paul Stewart Racing in the International Formula 3000.
+De Ferran finished fifth in the series in 1993 and then took the championship down to the wire in 1994, ultimately finishing third.
+In 1993, de Ferran tested for the Footwork Arrows Formula One team along with Dutch racer Jos Verstappen.
+His day was seriously compromised after he bumped his head while walking near the motorhome, with de Ferran recalling the incident as follows: "I was walking between two of the trucks, looking down thinking, this is not going so well.
 And I hit my head on a swing-up locker door on the side of the truck.
 Split my head open, blood everywhere, game over."
 His times also compared poorly to Verstappen's.